 While impulsive and corrective moves are a crucial part to determining price action context, they are not the whole.
 We have two other key factors to determining price action context and what the dominant order flow is in the market.

-To learn more about these two, check out our Advanced Price Action Course where we teach you higher, lower and multiple time frame context with clear rules to understanding them.
+To learn more about these two, check out our Trading Masterclass Course where we teach you higher, lower and multiple time frame context with clear rules to understanding them.
 In fact, our entire 1st section of lessons is dedicated specifically towards understanding price action context.

 Keep in mind, trading with price action context is a skill that works on any instrument, time frame or environment.
 If you’re learning a price action strategy or approach that only works on specific time frames, then it’s a limited strategy that doesn’t really understand price action or PA context.

 Until then – I look forward to your comments and feedback.